ropensci-archive/opendata/opendata.md

 ###Public Health###

 -   [cdcfluview](https://github.com/hrbrmstr/cdcfluview): (not on CRAN) R client for CDC FluView data (WHO and ILINet).
+-   <pkg>nhanesA</pkg> Utility to retrieve data from the National Health and Nutrition Examination Survey (NHANES).
 -   [openfda](https://github.com/ropenhealth/openfda) (not on CRAN) is an R client for [openFDA](https://open.fda.gov/).
 -   <pkg>rClinicalCodes</pkg>: R tools for integrating with the http://www.clinicalcodes.org web repository
 -   <pkg>rclinicaltrials</pkg> ([GitHub](https://github.com/sachsmc/rclinicaltrials)): ClinicalTrials.gov is a registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.
 This is an R client for that data.